Skip to main content

 • Unnecessary additional tests

-Results can lead to additional tests that are expensive, time consuming, and potentially invasive.
+Results may lead to further tests that are expensive, time-consuming, and potentially invasive.

 • Psychological stress

-Getting information about possible abnormalities can cause anxiety and unnecessary worry.
+Receiving information about potential abnormalities can cause anxiety and unnecessary worry.

 Science has spoken...

-The scientific literature suggests that the beneficial effects of whole-body MRI scans on healthy, asymptomatic individuals do not overwhelmingly outweigh the potential harms and concerns associated with the practice.
-It is important to mention that medical and health advice should always be personalized and based on the specific needs and risk factors of each case.
+The scientific literature indicates that the beneficial effects of whole-body MRI scans on healthy individuals without symptoms do not outweigh the potential harms and concerns associated with the practice.
+It is important to mention that medical and health advice should always be personalized and based on individual specific needs and risk factors.

 Therefore, at this time and with the current evidence in mind, we at Doctors in Denmark do not recommend routine preventive full-body MRI scans for healthy individuals without specific symptoms or risk factors.

-The decision to undergo medical examinations, including full-body MRI scans, should always be made in consultation with your doctor, with a thorough consideration of both potential benefits and risks.
-Health is deeply personal, and what's right for one person may not be right for another.
+The decision to undergo medical examinations, including whole-body MRI scans, should always be made in consultation with your doctor, with careful consideration of both potential benefits and risks.
+Health is deeply personal, and what is right for one person is not necessarily right for another.
 As your health advisor, my goal is to ensure you have the information necessary to make informed decisions about your health.

-Through my experience and the many consultations I have had with patients, I have learned that the best defense against disease often lies in prevention through healthy lifestyle choices and targeted diagnostics.
-Current scientific consensus supports that routine full-body MRI scans of healthy, asymptomatic individuals are rarely necessary and may cause more harm than good.
+Through my experience and the many consultations I have had with patients, I have learned that the best defense against diseases often lies in prevention through healthy lifestyle choices and targeted diagnostics.
+Current science clearly supports that routine whole-body MRI scans of healthy people without symptoms do not lead to less illness and death, and therefore we at Doctors in Denmark do not recommend whole-body MRI scans.